Thangool: Geography

+Climate

 History

 The Thangool area was originally home to the Kangulu Aboriginal people.
 European settlement in the area began with the Archer brothers who, on advice from the explorer Ludwig Leichhardt, set out from Eidsvold Station on the Burnett River to explore the area to the north in 1853, eventually reaching the Fitzroy River.
 Speculative ventures followed in the 1850s and 1860s, originally tentative attempts at sheep raising, but soon turning to cattle.

 The town name Thangool comes from the Thangool railway station, which existed from 2 February 1924 until 1 August 1987.
 It is reportedly an Aboriginal word meaning possum.

 The neighbourhood Mount Scoria takes its name from the Mount Scoria railway station, assigned by the Queensland Railways Department on 21 June 1926, which is named after the mountain of the same name.

 The town was surveyed in 1925 and primitive shops constructed from corrugated iron and logs were established soon after.
 The Callide Valley railway line was extended to Thangool in 1925, before its final extension to Lawgi in 1931.

 Kariboe Creek Provisional School opened in 1926 but closed in 1927.
 Kariboe Creek State School opened on 9 April 1930 and closed December 1963.
 It was named after a local creek.
 Kariboe Creek State School was at 1 Mullers Lane (24.4631°S 150.5229°E).

 Thangool State School opened on 5 April 1927.

 Mount Scoria State School opened on 3 November 1930 and closed in July 1958.
 It was located to the immediate north-east of the Mount Scoria railway station (approx 24.5330°S 150.6164°E).

 Thangool Baptist Church opened in 1932.
 Approval to construct the church was given in November 1931.
 A tender for the construction of the building was accepted in January 1932, with constructing commencing about June 1932.
 The church was officially opened on Saturday 16 July 1932.
 The church was 30 by 20 ft.

 Kroombit Provisional School opened on 17 May 1933 and closed on 13 April 1936.

 Tiamby Provisional School opened on 1 July 1933.
 The school closed on 31 December 1942.
 It was on the north-eastern corner of 3224 Crowsdale Camboon Road (24.6813°S 150.4738°E).

 Clinker Creek State School opened in July 1938 and closed on 23 February 1942.
 It was on the south-west corner of Drumburie Road and Frawleys Road (24.56267°S 150.52876°E).

 By the 1930s, a cotton boom had allowed the town to support two hotels, two butchers, two bakers, a picture theatre, a cordial factory, a blacksmith and a bank.

 The name Kariboe comes from the Kariboe railway station, assigned on 19 September 1940 by the Queensland Railways Department, which in turns derives its name from pastoral run name used in mid-1850s by pastoralist Charles Archer.
 It is the Aboriginal language name for the local creek.